volkandindar/agartha/README.md

 <img width="1000" alt="Remote Code Execution wordlist" src="https://user-images.githubusercontent.com/50321735/152050785-82901333-b5e8-4e51-9467-adc2f6f0b628.png"><br/><br/>

-## SQL Injection Boolean-based
+## SQL Injection Boolean-Based, Union-Based and Time-Based
-It is for Boolean-Based, Union-Based and Time-Based SQLi attacks.
-You do not need to supply any inputs.
+It is for SQLi attacks and you do not need to supply any inputs.
 It generates static, vendor-neutral, wordlist with escape characters for SQL language 'where' criteria and it is applicable for Mysql, Mssql, Oracle, Mariadb, PostgreSQL, etc.

 <img width="1000" alt="SQL Injection wordlist" src="https://user-images.githubusercontent.com/50321735/152051426-d42cf034-3fe5-4221-9ec7-570c5f0249a8.png"><br/><br/>